 Insurance companies in Ohio have 46 days to settle a claim after it is filed.
-Ohio insurance companies also have specific timeframes in which they must acknowledge the claim and then decide whether or not to accept it, before paying out the final settlement.
+Ohio insurance companies also have specific time frames in which they must acknowledge the claim and then decide whether to accept it, before paying out the final settlement.

 Insurance Claim Timeline in Ohio

 15 days to acknowledge the claim and send the policyholder instructions and paperwork.
 This includes proof of loss forms, which serve as a sworn statement from the policyholder about the scope of the damage or injuries.

 21 days to make a decision on the claim after receiving completed proof of loss forms.